-Members of the OECD have been negotiating a comprehensive and legallybinding "Multilateral Agreement on Investment" (MAI) that would provide for both the liberalization and the protection of foreign investments.
-The Agreement would provide 1) a high degree of discipline on investment protection; 2) broad obligations to liberalize investment; and 3) an effective dispute-settlement mechanism that would include a scheme for litigating disputes between investors and states as well as between states.
-It was expected that the Agreement would be open to all countries, not just to OECD members.
-Negotiations, which began in May 1995 with a goal of presenting a draft to the OECD Ministerial Council in April 1998, were extended because of an inability to reach a compromise on liberalization commitments and general exceptions and considerations on environment and labour.
-There were also strong doubts expressed by the general public that only the interests of multinational corporations were being protected.
-However, immediately before the resumption of the negotiations in October 1998, France withdrew from the negotiations on grounds that the above-mentioned high degree of discipline would violate its sovereignty.
-It thus became difficult to continue the negotiations, and no further negotiations were conducted.
+Members of the OECD have been negotiating a comprehensive and legally-binding "Multilateral Agreement on Investment" (MAI) that would provide for both the liberalisation and the protection of foreign investments.
+The Agreement would provide 1) a high degree of discipline on investment protection; 2) broad obligations to liberalise investment; and 3) an effective dispute-settlement mechanism that would include a scheme for litigating disputes between investors and states as well as between states.
+It was expected that the Agreement would be open to all countries, not just OECD members.
+Negotiations, which began in May 1995 with a goal of presenting a draft to the OECD Ministerial Council in April 1998, were extended because of an inability to reach a compromise on liberalisation commitments, general exceptions and considerations on environment and labour.
+However, immediately before the resumption of the negotiations in October 1998, France withdrew from the negotiations due to the reason that the above-mentioned high degree of disciple would violate its sovereignty.
+Thus, it became difficult to continue the negotiations and consequently no further negotiations were conducted.

-The following four points about MAI remain to be solved: whether to allow exceptions to the "standstill" clause for certain specific areas; whether exceptions to most-favoured-nation treatment should be allowed for regional economic integration organizations; whether to allow a general exception for cultural reasons; and whether to include provisions covering environment and labour issues.
-In addition, there are no concrete results regarding countryspecific exceptions.
+The following four points about MAI remain to be solved: whether to allow exceptions to the "standstill" clause for certain specific areas; whether exceptions to most-favoured-nation treatment should be allowed for regional economic integration organisations; whether to allow a general exception for cultural reasons; and whether to include provisions covering environment and labour issues.
+In addition, there are no concrete results regarding country-specific exceptions.

-The OECD Committee on International Investment and Multinational Enterprise (CIME) later worked on amendments to the Multinational Corporate Guidelines rather than the formulation of investment rules that seek government liberalization to answer the concerns of the general public.
-The amendments were adopted in June 2000 at the Ministerial Council.
-The Guidelines were first formulated in 1976 as a means of harmonizing the activities of companies with the policies of the countries they moved into, thereby helping to foster trust between companies and countries.
-As much has changed over the intervening years, the Committee is attempting to revise the action guidelines to bring them into line with current international economic conditions.
-The Multinational Corporate Guidelines are, as their name implies, guidelines for corporate activities, but they do not have any legal force.
-The focus of discussion is therefore on mechanisms to make them more effective and on their geographical range of application.
-The Council has made formal decisions on the nature of the "National Contact Points" (NCP) that the amended guidelines require countries to establish as liaison institutions.
-The scope of the guidelines has also expanded from multinational enterprises with operations in OECD member countries to all multinational enterprises regardless of where they operate.
+Currently, the OECD Committee on International Investment and Multinational Enterprise (CIME) is working on amendments to the Multinational Corporate Guidelines rather than the formulation of investment rules that seek government liberalisation.
+The Guidelines were first formulated in 1976 as a means of harmonising the activities of companies with the policies of the countries they moved into, thereby helping to foster trust between companies and countries.
+As much has changed over the intervening years, the Committee is attempting to revise the action guidelines in order to bring them into line with current international economic conditions.
+The Multinational Corporate Guidelines are, as their name implies, guidelines for corporate activities.
+They are issued jointly by member countries as an advisory to multinational companies doing business within their territories.

+They do not have any legal force, however, and have not functioned as effectively as hoped.
+The focus of discussion is therefore on mechanisms to make them more effective and on the geographical range of application.
+No consensus had been reached as of this writing, although the target for completion of the Guidelines is the Ministerial Meeting scheduled for June 2000.

-The revised Guidelines cover the ten topics listed below.
-These topics are added in a manner that is consistent with the output by other international forums such as labour, environment, and information disclosure.
+The revised Guidelines will cover the ten topics listed below.
+These topics will be added in such a manner that is consistent with both international standards formulated by other fora and with domestic law.
+(Content of guidelines)